BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 With version 3, it can classify gain and loss of today.

 Filename: TBA

-# How it works:
-The efficient market hypothesis (EMH) states that price cannot be predicted based on previous price and this model clearly violates the EMH.
-It attempts to understand the market sentiment behind price trends rather than analyzing a security's fundamental attributes.
-In order to strengthen the market sentiment analysis, a sentiment analysis model or event driven prediction model will be added.
-Hopefully, the result would be slightly better than a random guess.

 # Future improvement:
 1. Moving average will be added